Ingemar Johansson: Life after boxing

 Ingemar Johansson and Floyd Patterson became good friends who flew across the Atlantic to visit each other every year.

 Johansson made several films in Sweden and appeared as a marine in the Korean War film All the Young Men (1960).
 In the 1960s along with other business interests, Johansson co-promoted boxing cards in Sweden, including several with ex-champ Sonny Liston (1966 and 1967).
 On 22 April 1966, he boxed a five-round exhibition with European Heavyweight Champion Karl Mildenberger for his first co-promotion.
 He also owned a fishing boat and a bar called "Ingo's".

 By the 1970s, he resided in Pompano Beach, Florida, where he owned a hotel.
 He ran in marathons (including the New York City Marathon and Boston Marathon) all over the world until the mid-1980s.
 In 1985 he completed the Stockholm Marathon.

 During the 1990s, Johansson and Patterson would attend boxing conventions and also sign their autographs on boxing memorabilia.
 They continued to be friends until the onset of Alzheimer's disease incapacitated them both.
-It is thought the illness was of the type linked to boxing, although his career was fairly short compared with some champions.
+It is believed now that both suffered from chronic traumatic encephalopathy (CTE), as it has been discovered in many contact and combat sports athletes, including boxing, although his career was fairly short compared with some champions.
 In the 1990s Johansson's business interests in Sweden included sports apparel and a light lager beer called "Hammer", named for his punching prowess.

 In 2000, the Swedish Sports Academy selected Johansson as Sweden's third-best athlete of the 20th century, behind tennis great Björn Borg and Alpine skiing great Ingemar Stenmark.
 In 2002, he was inducted to the International Boxing Hall of Fame.

 Having suffered from Alzheimer's disease and dementia since the mid-1990s, he lived in a nursing home in Kungsbacka while his health deteriorated.
 In the later stages of his illness, he was reunited with his second wife, Birgit, who was at his side when he died on 30 January 2009, from complications following pneumonia.
 At the time of his death, he was at age 76 the oldest living heavyweight champion.
 Johansson was married three times and is survived by five children.

 In January 2011, the 1959 Johnny Lion song "Ingemar Johansson", which chronicles the 1959 Patterson fight, was re-released on the compilation album From The Vault: The Coed Records Lost Master Tapes, Volume 1.